 - a.
 Are stops announced on fixed-route vehicles?
 When automated stop annunciators are inoperative or malfunction, do drivers announce stops? - b.
 Has the recipient implemented a means of route identification at stops served by more than one route?
 When automated annunciators are inoperative or malfunction, does the recipient offer an alternative means of route identification? - c.
 Does the recipient permit service animals meeting the definition in 49 CFR 37.3 to accompany passengers with disabilities aboard all vehicles and in all facilities?
 Does the recipient require "paperwork" or specific identification in order to accommodate service animals?
 Does the recipient impose any restrictions on the accommodation of service animals, including leashes, harnesses, or carriers?
-Does the recipient impose species or breed restrictions on service animals? - d.
+Does the recipient impose species or breed restrictions on service animals?

+- d.
 Does the recipient make priority seating available to individuals with disabilities?
 Is the required signage provided on all vehicles?
 Is at least one set of forward-facing seating designated as priority seating? - e.
 Does the recipient make securement location(s) available to wheelchair users?
 Is the required signage provided on all vehicles?
-Does the recipient request that all persons occupying movable seating in securement locations, including other persons with disabilities, vacate the seating in order to accommodate wheelchair users?

-- f.
-Does the recipient deploy the lift or ramp at any stop upon request? - g.
-Does the recipient provide service to persons using respirators, concentrators, and portable oxygen? - h.
-Does the recipient provide information in accessible formats upon request? - i.
+Does the recipient request that all persons occupying movable seating in securement locations, including other persons with disabilities, vacate the seating in order to accommodate wheelchair users? - f.
+Does the recipient understate the size and weight of wheelchairs that it will transport? - g.
+Does the recipient deploy the lift or ramp at any stop upon request? - h.
+Does the recipient provide service to persons using respirators, concentrators, and portable oxygen? - i.
+Does the recipient provide information in accessible formats upon request? - j.
 Does the recipient make information about how to make requests for reasonable modifications readily available to the public through the same means it uses to inform the public about its policies and practices?
-Does it provide a means, accessible to and usable by individuals with disabilities, to request a modification to the recipient's policies and practices? - j.
-Does the recipient's training program address how to operate vehicles and equipment safely, and properly assist and treat individuals with disabilities who use the service with respect, courtesy, and sensitivity? - k.
-Does the recipient monitor employees for compliance with the service provisions?
+Does it provide a means, accessible to and usable by individuals with disabilities, to request a modification to the recipient's policies and practices? - k.
+Does the recipient's training program address how to operate vehicles and equipment safely, and properly assist and treat individuals with disabilities who use the service with respect, courtesy, and sensitivity? - I. Does the recipient monitor employees for compliance with the service provisions?